CopilotC-Nvim/CopilotChat.nvim/README.md

 | `quickfix`  | -             | Quickfix list file contents         |
 | `system`    | ✓ (command)   | Output of shell command             |

+> [!TIP]
+> The AI is aware of these context providers and may request additional context
+> if needed by asking you to input a specific context command like `#file:path/to/file.js`.

 Examples:

 ```markdown